Make sure you have the latest version of VIP installed, which can be downloaded from the Account Portal.

 pyVIP is the Python package that houses the Virtualitics API and was developed for Python 3.
 We recommend that you use pyVIP with the latest Anaconda distribution of Python 3.
 Please refer to Anaconda’s instructions if you need any help installing Anaconda.

 When you’ve completed the installation of Anaconda, launch Anaconda Prompt (which should be accessible through the Start Menu).
-From the Anaconda Prompt, run the following line to install the prerequisite ‘websocket-client’ package:
+From the Anaconda Prompt, run the following lines to install the prerequisite packages, ‘websocket-client’ and ‘tabulate’:

 $> pip install websocket-client

 Now you are ready to install pyVIP, which will give you access to Virtualitics API for Python.
 From an Anaconda Prompt, run the following line to install pyVIP: